» Printable version of our Park Rules

 No Semi-tractors or ANY big trucks are allowed to park in the campground.

 If there is no room close to where you are camping (beside your shed); There are two open areas designated for a boat & boat trailer storage.
 One area is located NW of our Swim Pond.
 The other area is a field west of the South Lake.
 All boats & trailers should be tagged with your name for easy identification.

 Please keep your stored boat trailer area trimmed.
 Spare RV’s and campers, cars, trucks, haul trailers are prohibited in the boat trailer storage areas.
+Utility trailers (any trailer used to haul) may not be stored at your campsite.
+When you are done with your project, take it home or Rent space.
 See management if you wish to RENT open storage space for these items.

 Please keep vehicles off the grass area at your campsite when this can cause damage to the grass.
 Any damage done to the grassy areas through negligence will be repaired at the expense of the guilty party.
 No vegetable gardens are allowed in the park.

 Club members are responsible for keeping their family members and guests away from the area of the gravel plant and primarily away from the piles of sand, gravel, and all the plant machinery and equipment.
 Absolutely no vehicles or pedestrian traffic will be permitted in these areas day or night.
 Trespassing in these posted areas will not be permitted.
 Tell your guests and kids.

 No child 17 years or younger will be permitted to stay at the club area after 9:00 p.m. unless accompanied at all times by an adult club member, our curfew on loud or undue noise is 10:00 p.m. until 10:00 a.m.
 Going to and from your area is fine but joy riding and other loud and offensive noises will not be tolerated.

 Electric water heaters outside of those that came with your camper are not allowed in the park.